Woman bites pit bull to save her dog from violent attack - NewsBreak

 She said a couple of her teeth were ripped out when she bit the dog’s ear, but it created enough of a distraction that enabled a neighbor to pull the pit bull off of Love and her dog.

 “I just picked my dog up and ran to the car and my other neighbor was outside.
-She had heard me screaming and she helped me get the dog to the vet,” she said.Brian Laundrie’s parents seek to dismiss Petito family’s lawsuit
+She had heard me screaming and she helped me get the dog to the vet,” she said.Ex-wife charged with attacking ex-husband, woman, and child

 The Trumbull County Sheriff’s Office said the owner of the pit bull, 42-year-old William Dempsey, is being held accountable for the attack.